mrYakamoto/roman-numerals/README.md

 To run our tests from the command line, we simply need to navigate to our application's root directory and run the `rspec` command.
 This command will look for a `spec/` directory.
 It will look at each of the files in the `spec/` directory and run any file whose filename ends in *_spec.rb*.

+### Refactoring
+Undoubtedly, as we code, we'll see opportunities to refactor.
+Are we beginning to repeat ourselves?
+Is there a bit of logic that could exist in its own method so that each method is responsible for only one thing?
+When we refactor code, we can accidentally break already working code.
+How do we know if we break our code?
+Our tests can help us.
+We'll want to get into the habit of refactoring only when all of our tests are passing.
+Passing tests tell us that our code works.
+If our tests continue to pass during and after refactoring, we can be sure that we haven't broken anything.

 ### Roman Numerals as Representation
 Has anyone ever seen a 5?
 Not a symbol we write on a piece of paper or print to a screen, but an actual, honest-to-goodness 5?
 Of course not.
 You've seen things that somehow embody five: five apples, five fingers, five weekdays on the calendar, a scrap of paper with *5* written on it, and so forth.